Jubilee Radio

 The initiative, led by Afreya Golf Academy in partnership with Tooro Kingdom, Nyabamu Enterprises Ltd, the Ministry of Water and Environment, and Green Shero Ltd, among others, was held under the theme “Our City, Our Pride: The Tooro We Want.”

-Mwesige noted that this year’s activities attracted a broad coalition of stakeholders, including Fort Portal City Council, the Uganda People’s Defence Forces (UPDF), Uganda Police, the business community, schools, and local residents demonstrating growing public commitment to environmental protection.
+Mwesige noted that this year’s activities attracted a broad coalition of stakeholders, including Fort Portal City Council, the Uganda People’s Defence Forces (UPDF), Uganda Police, the business community, schools, and local residents, demonstrating growing public commitment to environmental protection.

 The First Deputy Prime Minister of Tooro Kingdom, Harriet Nyakake, urged citizens to actively participate in conservation efforts.
-She stressed that environmental protection is a shared responsibility, warning that the consequences of environmental degradation affect all living organisms within Tooro and beyond.
+She stressed that environmental protection is a shared responsibility, warning that the consequences of environmental degradation affect all living organisms in Tooro and beyond.

 The event concluded with renewed calls for continuous community engagement in keeping Fort Portal clean and green, as stakeholders reaffirmed their commitment to building a more sustainable and environmentally responsible city.